SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-MMT Chemotherapeutic Agents I+II_Tew.md

 	7. pembrolizumab / keytruda = blocks PD1 checkpoint inhibitor, melanoma, nsclc, lymphomas, bladder, head+neck, microsatellite high mutators
 		- activate T cells to activate immune response! overcoming the "tiredness" of the T cells, re-activating them again
 		- TOX: immune issues
+		- >[!microsatellite]**microsatellite instability - multiple repeats of something = basically dna replication makes a ton of mistakes = this is microsatellites. instability means some of those are repeats in coding sequences or mutations = now new proteins that are made with some in the cell surface.**
+		- >you will get more NEOANTIGENS = **most common in colorectal cancer - you get numerous neoantigens, which can be recognized by the host immune system, like CYTOTOXIC T CELLS!!!
+TO AVOID THIS, CANCER CELLS WILL OVEREXPRESS PD-L1!!!!!
+SO YOU NEED TO GIVE PEMBROLIZUMAB**
 ![[image.png]]

 6. Kinase inhibitors - target kinases **inside** cells which regulate pathways. ends in "-nib", all given orally. also **in terms of tox, not that srs, acne is used more as a marker to see if its working**